Transport guide - Hungary - Europe

 • Let the hotel district decide the final mode

-A good first day starts with the simplest airport logic, and for Budapest that means understanding this before you land: The airport bus plus metro or a direct airport shuttle is usually the cleanest first move.
+A good first day starts with the simplest airport choice.
+In Budapest, know this before you land: The airport bus plus metro or a direct airport shuttle is usually the cleanest first move.
 A taxi only really wins for late arrivals, awkward apartment check-ins, or luggage-heavy starts.

 Many travelers lose the first evening because they optimize the headline train or fare and ignore the awkward last segment with luggage.